 5 September 2012

-Four months after Palace Hotel Tokyo opened its doors as one of Japan’s most exciting debuts in years, its collection of restaurants and bars is gathering notoriety as one of the city’s most sought-after destinations for foodies.
+Four months after Palace Hotel Tokyo opened its doors as one of Japan’s most exciting debuts in years, its collection of restaurants and bars is gathering notoriety as one of the city’s most sought-after destinations for foodies and luxury travelers alike.

 “Most hotels endeavour to have at least one widely talked about signature restaurant,” said Executive Director & General Manager, Masaru Watanabe.
 “What we’ve established at Palace Hotel Tokyo is a constellation of restaurants, each a new beacon for diners intent on experiencing some of the most sophisticated cuisine of its class in Japan.”